byterubpay/meta/api/lightwallet_rest.md

 # Lightwallet API
-This document describes a reference standard specification for the Monero lightwallet server/client API.
-It’s implemented by OpenMonero, MyMonero, and the official Monero project, and is maintained with the purpose of organizing and recording the consensus of Monero lightwallet API projects, and to support alternate implementations.
+This document describes a reference standard specification for the ByteRub lightwallet server/client API.
+It’s implemented by OpenByteRub, MyByteRub, and the official ByteRub project, and is maintained with the purpose of organizing and recording the consensus of ByteRub lightwallet API projects, and to support alternate implementations.

 Modifications to this specification should only be made with consensus of the